agbase-io/AG-town/README.md

 <img width="1454" alt="Screen Shot 2023-08-14 at 10 01 00 AM" src="https://github.com/a16z-infra/ai-town/assets/3489963/a4c91f17-23ed-47ec-8c4e-9f9a8505057d">

-AI Town is a virtual town where AI characters live, chat and socialize.
+AGBase is a virtual town where AI characters live, chat and socialize.

-This project is a deployable starter kit for easily building and customizing your own version of AI town.
+This project is a deployable starter kit for easily building and customizing your own version of AGBase.
 Inspired by the research paper [_Generative Agents: Interactive Simulacra of Human Behavior_](https://arxiv.org/pdf/2304.03442.pdf).

 The primary goal of this project, beyond just being a lot of fun to work on,